Django Django: Born Under Saturn

-The band's second full length album, Born Under Saturn, was released on 4 May 2015.
+The band's second full-length album, Born Under Saturn, was released on 4 May 2015.

 Marble Skies

-The band's third full length album, Marble Skies, was released on 26 January 2018.
+The band's third full-length album, Marble Skies, was released on 26 January 2018.
 Their song Tic Tac Toe also featured in the EA Sports soccer game, FIFA 18.
 On 12 October 2018 the band released the Winter's Beach EP.

 Glowing in the Dark

 On 12 November 2020, the band announced their fourth studio album, Glowing in the Dark, would be released on 12 February 2021, and released the title track.

+Off Planet

+The band's fifth full-length studio album was released on 16 June 2023.
+Released in four parts, each as a separate "planet," Off Planet features a host of guest appearances – including Self Esteem, Jack Peñate, Stealing Sheep and Toya Delazy.